 7.3.7 If the offer of employment referred to in 7.3.6 is not a reasonable offer by reason only that it is not available to be taken up by the employee before or at the conclusion of the notice period, the employer may extend the notice period until such time as the position is available to be taken up by the employee; and under these circumstances the offer shall be deemed to be reasonable.

 7.3.8 The employee may be made an offer of employment prior to the disestablishment of the current position either within the education or state service.
 This offer may be to a lower graded position to that previously held or to a position with reduced hours and will include an allowance which provides some recognition of the reduced income arising from the new position.
+For the avoidance of doubt, any such allowance forms part of the employee’s ordinary weekly pay fpr Holidays Act purposes.
 Where the employee accepts such an offer the employer’s responsibilities under 7.3.9 below shall be fulfilled.
 Where the employee does not accept such an offer the provisions of 7.3.9 shall apply.

 7.3.9 Except as provided under 7.3.8 above, where a reasonable offer of employment is not made before the expiry of the notice of termination period the employee will be entitled to redundancy pay calculated as follows: